llcain/helloworld/README.md

 Thought on creating .env file, making sure .env file is in .gitignore before pushing code to github - If .gitignore file is not created.
 Type [touch .gitignore] command in terminal.
 That way, .env file will not be tracked or pushed to github

+create Vue/Vite project with name in folder you want project to be in

+Steps:

+create folder

+Thought - you can create Vue/Vite (Frontend Framework) in folder - there are steps to get this done

+    a. create folder - mkdir [name of folder]
+    b. go insde the folder created - type [cd name of folder]
+    c. create vue project in folder -  npx create vite@lastest .   command

+remember to have node installed